pywbem/pywbemtools/docs/pywbemcli/commands.rst

 :term:`default-connection-name` attribute  in the currently specified :term:`connections file`.

+The command format is:
+    pywbemcli [GENERAL-OPTIONS] connection set-default ``NAME`` [COMMAND-OPTIONS]

-The :term:`default-connection-name` attribute allows a connection definition in a connections file to be loaded on startup without using the :ref:`--name general option`.
+The :term:`default-connection-name` attribute in the connection file allows a connection definition in a connections file to be loaded on startup without using the :ref:`--name general option`.
 If pywbemcli is started without :ref:`--name general option`, :ref:`--server general option`, or :ref:`--mock-server general option`, the ``default-connection-name`` attribute is retrieved from the connections file if defined, and the value of this attribute used as the name of the connection definition set as current connection.

 Thus, for example, if the default connection definition is ``mytests`` the connection definition for ``mytests`` is created each time pywbemcli is started